What our patient care advisors are asked to do

 How to make an appointment

 Appointments for face to face or telephone consultations with a GP and selected nurse appointments can be made in person, via our Emis Online Services or by telephone on 01865 881 206 for Eynsham Medical Centre and 01993 881 330 for Long Hanborough Surgery.
-The receptionist will always try to give you an appointment on the day of your choice with the doctor of your choice.
+The patient care advisor will always try to give you an appointment on the day of your choice with the doctor of your choice.

 Patients will be offered the next available appointment with their ‘usual doctor’ where possible.
 If you do not know who your ‘usual doctor’ is please ask the patient care advisor when you next contact the surgery.
 She will be happy to tell you the name of your ‘usual doctor’ or, if you do not as yet have a named doctor, she will in most cases be able to arrange for you to be allocated to the doctor of your choice.

 If you have more than one medical problem to discuss with the doctor please inform a patient care advisor so that an appointment of adequate length can be booked for you.

 Whilst you are free to see whichever doctor you would like we strongly recommend that you try to consult the same doctor each time you visit the surgery.
 Seeing the same doctor improves the continuity of care and should reduce the number of times you will need to visit the doctor.